Labour's Brexit conundrum | DW | 18.12.2020

 Starmer had clearly sought to avoid the issue until Johnson's meeting with Ursula von der Leyen last weekend.
 This week he said Labour would whip MPs to back a deal if it comes to a vote in the House of Commons — given the alternative is a no-deal.
 A handful of figures in the shadow cabinet, the trade unions and some backbenchers are urging the party to abstain, aware that supporting a deal would prevent Labour from criticizing it in the future and abstaining would not halt its passage.

-If it seems like the same double-bind that trapped Corbyn, it's because it is.
+If it seems like the same double-bind that trapped Corbyn, that's because it is.

 "We see major producer groups, the car industry in Germany and finance in the UK, for example, as dominating each national economic model.
 But Brexit is a great paradox.
 You would expect political coalitions to follow the producer group model.
 The classic model isn't working," Blyth says.